crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 # Takes 1/4 the time of sequential execution
 ```

-But here's the thing: if threads only help with I/O anyway, why pay their overhead?
+But here's the thing: if threads only help with I/O anyway, _why pay their overhead_?

 ### The I/O Multiplexing Advantage